 - Assessment Centres shall advise such individuals as to the areas where re-assessment may be necessary.

-BPEC Certification Ltd will endeavour to provide successful individuals with Certification with 20 days of receipt of correctly completed paperwork from the Assessment Centre.
+BPEC Certification Ltd. will endeavour to provide successful Individuals with Certification within 20 working days of receipt of correctly completed paperwork from the Assessment Centre.

-Replacement or duplicate certificates can be obtained from BPEC Certification Ltd. A fee, paid in advance will be charged by BPEC Certification Ltd in the event of any such request.
+Replacement or duplicate certificates can be obtained from BPEC Certification Ltd. A fee, paid in advance and in line with current Certification fees will be charged by BPEC Certification Ltd. in the event of any such request.

-Unless BPEC Certification Ltd has a made a formal arrangement with an employer or any other third party, certificates will be issued directly to the individual assessed.
-In cases when employer agreements exist, they will specifically require that original certificates must be issued to the certificated individual.
+Unless BPEC Certification Ltd. has a specific formal arrangement with an employer or any other third party, certificates will be issued directly to the individual assessed.
+Where employer agreements exist, they will specifically require that original certificates must be issued to the certificated Individual.